petershin/liferay-learn/docs/dxp/latest/en/using-search/search-administration-and-tuning/re-indexing-modes.md

 Use concurrent mode for high availability re-indexing of all content using a blue/green re-indexing strategy, as long as primary disk space for Elasticsearch is not an issue.
 Concurrent mode cannot be used for single model re-indexing.
 See [Additional Considerations](#additional-considerations) for more information.

 Use sync mode for high availability re-indexing when primary disk space for Elasticsearch is a concern, or for all high availability single model re-indexing needs.
 There are scenarios when sync mode can't properly account for system changes, and one of the other modes must be used.
 See [Additional Considerations](#additional-considerations) for more information.

-When to re-index: change in how data is indexed, a failed staging publication, or outages in the connection between Liferay and Elasticsearch result in stale index data, requiring a re-index.

 ![Choose from Full, Concurrent, or Sync re-index modes, depending on your needs.](./re-indexing-modes/images/01.png)